WE ARE PLEASED TO ANNOUNCE THE 2022 WINNER OF THE ELYSE WOLF PRIZE OFFERED BY SLATE ROOF PRESS, CANDACE R. CURRAN. Click here.

 Winners of the Slate Roof Press Glass Prize for an original broadside will each receive $250.
 Each poem will be printed in a beautiful limited letterpress edition of 100 numbered and signed copies.

-Slate Roof members are involved in all aspects of publishing, such as working with local vendors, sending out promotion, managing bookstore accounts, participating in book fairs and presentations, designing promotional materials, providing feedback on other members’ manuscripts, editing/proofreading final copy, book assembly, and book distribution.
+Slate Roof Press offers a wonderful opportunity to learn about small press publishing and to join a community of poets.
+Slate Roof Members are involved in all aspects of publishing, such as working with local vendors, sending out promotion, managing bookstore accounts, participating in book fairs and presentations, designing promotional materials, providing feedback on other members’ manuscripts, editing/proofreading final copy, book assembly, and book distribution.
 The chapbooks are designed by the poet; we attend to papers, binding, and typography.
 Currently, our print run is 350 copies; of that, 25 copies are given to the author and 50 are retained by Slate Roof for promotional purposes.
 Poets retain copyright.
 All profits return to the press.

-- A separate cover sheet with title of manuscript, your name, address, telephone number, email address, and a short bio that notes collective or group experience you have or skills related to publishing.
+• A separate cover sheet with title of manuscript, your name, address, telephone number, email address, and a short bio.
+Please also tell us what attracts you about joining a collaborative press.

-Sliding scale.
-If the reading fee presents a hardship due to the pandemic or other reasons, please 1) email us your manuscript at info@slateroofpress.com; and 2) go here to make a donation in an amount that feels accessible.
+Sliding scale: If the reading fee presents a hardship, please 1) email us your manuscript at info@slateroofpress.com; and 2) go to http://slateroofpress.com/about.html to make a donation in an amount that feels accessible.
 If you feel you are in a position to make a donation exceeding the $10 reading fee in support of a fellow poet, we welcome your generosity.
 Your manuscript submission will be considered complete once both the text and the donation have been received.

 A winning manuscript will be chosen by the press via a blind review.
 In addition, we may offer publication and membership to finalists.
 For additional information on Slate Roof Press, contact us here, or email us at info@slateroofpress.com.
 We reserve the right not to select a winner, in which case entry fees will be refunded.
 Simultaneous submissions are acceptable, but please notify us immediately if your manuscript is accepted elsewhere.